Ne1lK/CS361_Group16-Achievement-Service/README.md

 ```

 ## Using this on your project
-This function is how you are going to communicate with the dashboard, from here you can call it on different acheivement types that you add.
+This function is how you are going to communicate with the achievement service, from here you can call it on different acheivement types that you add.
 place this in your main program.
 ```
 const achievementHost = "http://localhost:8001";